Boeing shrinks and reshuffles its top leadership team, says it’s preparing for ‘the post-pandemic industry footprint’

 Boeing said it will soon will name a chief compliance officer, reporting to Gerry, who will be responsible for leading the company’s compliance, ethics and trade control activities.
 The statement said this “will help the company proactively address new legal and compliance obligations arising from an increasingly complex global regulatory environment.”

 Jenette Ramos, the senior vice president who was in charge of the supply chain, will leave the company’s executive council.
-She will stay on for a transition period in “a special assignment in support of Smith” but is expected to retire afterwards.
+She will stay on for a transition period in “a special assignment in support of Smith” but is expected to retire afterward.

-Also leaving the executive council is Diana Sands, who will retire as senior vice president in the Office of Internal Governance, with Gerry taking over most of her portfolio.
+Also leaving the executive council is Diana Sands, who will retire as senior vice president in the Office of Internal Governance and Administration, with Gerry taking over most of her portfolio.

-The departure of Ramos and Sands leaves just two women on the now 12-member executive council: Leann Caret, who heads the defense and space division; and Wendy Livingston, head of human resources.
+The departure of Ramos and Sands leaves just two women on the now 12-member executive council: Leanne Caret, who heads the defense and space division; and Wendy Livingston, head of human resources.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.